sodadata/docs/soda-sql/getting-started/5_min_tutorial.md

 ## Create a sample warehouse (optional)

-In the context of Soda SQL, a warehouse represents a SQL engine or database such as Snowflake, AWS Redshift, or PostgreSQL.
+In the context of Soda SQL, a warehouse represents a SQL engine or database such as Snowflake, Amazon Redshift, or PostgreSQL.
 If you do not have access to a warehouse on your system, you can use Docker to build a sample PostgreSQL warehouse so that you can set up your Soda SQL CLI tool and see it in action.

 All the instructions below reference this sample warehouse in the commands.